Medical Facilities and Health Insurance

 Once you have registered with the Servico Nacional de Saude, you will be assigned a family doctor in your area.
 You can find the closest health center to you here.

 You can make an appointment over the phone, in person, or online.
 During Covid, it has only been online.
 Waiting times at the health center can be lengthy.
-Therefore you may prefer to pay for a private doctor.
+Therefore you may prefer to pay for a private doctor in Lisbon.

 A consultation with a private doctor may cost upwards of 40 euros, compared to the co-payment cost of 4.50 euros to see the public doctor at the medical center.